Same-sex marriage in Manitoba: Court ruling

+Background and judgment

-In 1974, couple Chris Vogel and Richard North married in the First Unitarian Universalist Church in Winnipeg, but the government refused to register their marriage.
+In 1974, Chris Vogel and Richard North were married in the First Unitarian Universalist Church of Winnipeg but the government refused to register their marriage.
 The couple had previously attempted to receive a civil marriage licence in February 1974, but were rejected.
 They filed a lawsuit, but the trial court dismissed their case based on dictionary definitions of marriage.
 The couple received a legal opinion that an appeal was "hopeless".
 In an October 2004 interview, the couple said "we believed if people would look at us realistically, our problems would end...[Back then] few people could say 'homosexual' without choking [and] we were spoken of as if we were evil."

 On August 26, 2004, North and Vogel, along with two other same-sex couples, initiated a lawsuit, Vogel v.
 Canada, seeking the right to marry in Manitoba.
 The couples argued that the province's ban on issuing marriage licences to same-sex couples violated the Charter rights of gays and lesbians.
 Justice Minister Gord Mackintosh said, "We will not oppose what they are seeking....We don't have an interest in opposing legally recognized rights of Canadians.....I think the weight of the decisions across the country have pointed to the conclusion that the current federal law is not in accordance with the Charter, so I am pleased that we're going to have some definitive ruling here in Manitoba."
-On September 16, 2004, Justice Douglas Yard of the Court of Queen's Bench of Manitoba ordered the province to begin issuing marriage licences to same-sex couples, ruling that the province's same-sex marriage ban violated the Canadian Charter of Rights and Freedoms.
+On September 16, 2004, Justice Douglas Yard of the Court of Queen's Bench of Manitoba ordered the province to begin issuing marriage licences to same-sex couples, ruling that the same-sex marriage ban violated the Canadian Charter of Rights and Freedoms.
 Vogel and North did not remarry because they had been married 30 years earlier in the Unitarian Church.
 The other couples involved in the case were Stefphany Cholakis and Michelle Ritchot, and Laura Fouhse and Jordan Cantwell.
 Both couples were issued marriage licences following the court order, with Cholakis and Ritchot being the first same-sex couple to marry in Manitoba, on September 16, 2004.
 Fouhse and Cantwell were married two days later; "I'm extremely pleased that our wedding this weekend will not only be celebrated and witnessed by our friends and family and by God in the sanctity of our church, but it will also be recognized by our government.
-It just makes the whole event seem so much more complete.", said Fouhse.
-Both are ministers in the United Church of Canada, with Cantwell serving as Moderator between 2015 and 2018.
+It just makes the whole event seem so much more complete", said Fouhse.
+Both are ministers in the United Church of Canada, with Cantwell serving as moderator between 2015 and 2018.